tomjspain/mecPortal-experiment1/_models/pdac_gem.md

     		histological confirmation and with no evidence of malignant ascites, peritoneal metastasis, or spread to the liver or other distant abdominal or extra-abdominal organs.
-Patients had to be fully recovered from the operation, with a World Health Organization performance score of 2 or lower and a life expectancy of more than 3 months.
+Patients had to be fully recovered from the operation, with a World Health Organization (WHO) performance score of 2 or lower and a life expectancy of more than 3 months.
     		</p>
     		<p>